 The nine models evaluated by CoMET are obtained by modifying the branch lengths of the reference tree.
-Thus, branches can be set to 0 (for internal branches only, to yield a non-phylogenetic model), to 1 (equal or speciational model), left unchanged from their original length (gradual evolution), or set free and evaluated from the data (free model).
+Thus, branches can be set to 0 (for internal branches only, to yield a non-phylogenetic model), to 1 (equal or speciational model), left unchanged from their original length (gradual evolution in our case, where the original lengths represent geologic time), or set free and evaluated from the data (free model).
 This can be applied to internal and/or external branches, and various combinations of these yield nine models (Lee et al. 2006: fig. 1 [Lee, 2006 #15594]).
-Among these nine models two have been frequently discussed in the literature and are especially relevant: gradual evolution, in which branch lengths (here representing evolutionary time) have not been changed, and a speciational model, in which all branches are set to the same length, and which has some similarities with Eldredge and Gould’s (1972 [Eldredge, 1972 #15620]) punctuated equilibria model (though a model with one internal branch stemming from each node set to 0 and the other set to 1 would be even closer to the original formulation of that model).
-In this study, we assessed the fit of six of the nine models covered by CoMET; the other three (the punctuated versions of distance [original branch length], equal and free) in which the one of each pair of daughter-lineages has a branch length of zero, could not be assessed due to problems in the current version of CoMET and possibly the size of our dataset.
+Among these nine models two have been frequently discussed in the literature and are especially relevant.
+The first is gradual evolution, in which branch lengths (here representing evolutionary time) have not been changed.
+The second is the speciational model, in which all branches are set to the same length because changes are thought to occur at speciation events, which are typically equated with cladogeneses in evolutionary models (Bokma et al. 2016).
+This model has some similarities with Eldredge and Gould’s (1972 [Eldredge, 1972 #15620]) punctuated equilibria (though a model with one internal branch stemming from each node set to 0 and the other set to 1 would be even closer to the original formulation of that model).
+In this study, we assessed the fit of six of the nine models covered by CoMET; the other three (the punctuated versions of distance [original branch length], equal and free), in which the one of each pair of daughter-lineages has a branch length of zero, could not be assessed due to problems in the current version of CoMET and possibly the size of our dataset.

 Provided that the same evolutionary model is optimal for all compared phylogenetic hypotheses (this condition is met, as shown below), the AIC weights of the various trees under that model can be used to assess the support for each tree.
 In such comparisons, the topology is part of the evolutionary model, and the data are the sequences.
 These comparisons can show not only which tree is best supported, but how many times more probable the best tree is compared to the alternatives.
 This quantification is another reason to prefer this approach over a phylogenetic analysis (performed below, but with the poor results that we anticipated), which can at best yield a set of trees showing where the extinct taxa most parsimoniously fit (if we had dozens of characters, this might be feasible).
 Comparisons with other hypotheses through direct phylogenetic analysis are not possible.
 Given the small sample size (which here is the number of characters), we computed the corrected AIC (AICc) and the AICc weights using the formulae given by Anderson and Burnham (2002 [Anderson, 2002 #20996]) and Wagenmakers and Farrell (2004 [Wagenmakers, 2004 #20999]).

 Our tests make sense only in the presence of a phylogenetic signal in the data.
-In addition to the test of evolutionary model in CoMET evoked above (which tests non-phylogenetic as well as phylogenetic models), we performed a test based on squared-change parsimony (Maddison 1991 [Maddison, 1991 #4773]) and random taxon reshuffling (Laurin 2004 [Laurin, 2004 #9690]).
+In addition to the test of evolutionary model in CoMET mentioned above (which tests non-phylogenetic as well as phylogenetic models), we performed a test based on squared-change parsimony (Maddison 1991 [Maddison, 1991 #4773]) and random taxon reshuffling (Laurin 2004 [Laurin, 2004 #9690]).
 For this test, we compared the length of the LH (lepospondyl hypothesis; Fig. 1d) reference tree (with and without Sclerocephalus) to a population of 10,000 random trees produced by taxon reshuffling.